autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   metadata: Metadata for each embedding stored in the database

-  metadata_index_path: The Path to an existing, stored Metadata JSON file in disk memory or S4.
+  metadata_index_path: The Path to an existing, stored Metadata JSON file in disk memory or S3.
+Note that we do not support using an existing Milvus database

   s3_bucket: If applicable, S3 bucket that contains vector DB index and metadata files